Meditation Benefits and Latest Scientific Research

 Good sleep – Lower levels of stress mean better sleep, don’t they?
 Taking up meditation regularly, at least twice a day, is a natural home remedy against chronic insomnia (sleeplessness).

-Multiple sclerosis – Meditating reduces attacks of multiple sclerosis and relieves related symptoms (weakness, tingling, numbness, and blurred vision) by boosting energy levels.
+Multiple sclerosis – Meditating reduces the number and severity of attacks of multiple sclerosis.
+It also relieves related symptoms (weakness, tingling, numbness, and blurred vision) by boosting energy levels.

-Distress & coping – Lower blood pressure, decreased psychological distress, increased coping in people at risk for hypertension, a study with meditating college students found.
+Distress & coping – Lower blood pressure, decreased psychological distress, increased coping in people at risk for hypertension — that’s what a study with meditating college students has found.